hmanickam13/LLM-Project/README.md

 ### Notes
 - Raw Data contains the raw data from barchart.com.
 Data is downloded in csv format
-- The jupyter notebook 'Exploration' was used to preprocess the raw data and create a simple sqlite database.
+- The jupyter notebook 'build_sql_db' was used to preprocess the raw data and create a simple sqlite database.